IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 Open the part symbol browser and search for 'R'.
 Find the generic resistor part symbol.
    Place 3 resistors as shown in the schematic.
-   To rotate before placing, press 'r' before placing the component.
-Hovering over a placed component and using 'r' will also rotate it.
+   To rotate before placing, press '**r**' before placing the component.
+Hovering over a placed component and using '**r**' will also rotate it.
 Right click on any component to look at the other editing options avalible.

    .. image:: rotating.gif